This post may contain affiliate links for which I earn a commission. Read myย disclosure page here.

 This dessert is also super easy to make, and it takes only 30 minutes to make.
 If you want to make it for a bigger crowd, double the recipe (for both the filling and the topping) and use a single baking dish.

 Long evenings call for cozy desserts.
-Grab a bowl of my Paleo & gluten free Pear and Almond Crisp and enjoy. 🙂
+Grab a bowl of this warm and comforting Pear and Almond Crisp and enjoy.

 Paleo Pear and Almond Crisp-3